 In addition to needing plants to feed on, butterflies also require appropriate plant species to lay their eggs on.
 These “host plants” include trees, shrubs and herbaceous species.
 Butterfly larvae will use them as hatching sites, as well as a vegetation supply to feed on.
 Planting appropriate species for caterpillars—as well as flowering plants to provide sugary nectar for mature butterflies—is a practice any homeowner can undertake to create a hospitable environment that attracts butterflies.

 When choosing what kind of plants to put down in their yard, most homeowners think of the what and the where.
 A beautiful plant in a prime location enhances curb appeal and even bragging rights.
 Less thought is given, however, to understanding your USDA plant hardiness zone, and all the ramifications that come with them.
 Watch this video to be sure you know your zone for gardening success.

 Grae suggests always selecting native plants.
 They will already be adapted to your specific climate and geographic location, and will provide the most benefit to your native butterfly species.
 Although Monarch caterpillars only eat Milkweed, other caterpillar species will oftentimes feed on a variety of plant species.
-Plant species considerations vary by butterfly species, and include flower color, scent, blooming time (both daily and seasonally), plant height, flower shape and more.
-Butterfly species also have varying proboscise lengths, so planting a variety of flowering plant species will ensure there are options for different butterfly species that may pay your garden a visit.
+Plant species considerations vary by butterfly species, and include flower color, scent, shape, blooming time (both daily and seasonally), plant height and more.
+Butterfly species also have varying proboscis lengths, so planting a variety of flowering plant species will ensure there are options for different butterfly species that may pay your garden a visit.
 The National Wildlife Federation provides helpful information on regional plant selections for both caterpillars and butterflies in this useful plant finder.

 The best plants for your yard will vary by climate and geographic location.
 But, we have assembled a list below of the top 10 native plant species to attract butterflies.
 (Note: There are many cultivars of each species.)